-- This sub-command is roughly equivalent to the IPP Send-Document operation. - The mapper MUST use the contents of the received LPD data file as the data to transmit with the IPP Print-Job or Send- - 201 Document operation. - 202 Although RFC-1179 alludes to a method for passing an unspecified length data file by using an octet-count of zero, no - implementations support this feature..
-The mappeMUST reject a job that has a value of 0 in the number-of-bytes field.
+- client-host-name = - This sub-command is roughly equivalent to the IPP Send-Document operation. - 197 The mapper MUST use the contents of the received LPD data file as the data to transmit with the IPP Print-Job or Send- - 198 Document operation. - Although RFC-1179 alludes to a method for passing an unspecified length data file by using an octet-count of zero, no - implementations support this feature..
+The mapper MUST reject a job that has a value of 0 in the number-of-bytes field.